-The Division 1 Water Court and the Ground Water Commission has retained jurisdiction over the final amount of water available pursuant to the above-referenced water rights, pending actual geophysical data from the aquifer.

-The amounts of water in the Denver Basin aquifer, and identified in this letter, are calculated based on estimated current aquifer conditions.
-The source of water is from a non-renewable aquifer, the allocations of which are based on a 100-year aquifer life.
+The Division 1 Water Court, Division 2 Water Court, and Ground Water Commission have retained jurisdiction over the final amount of water available pursuant to the above-referenced water rights, pending actual geophysical data from the aquifer.
+The amounts of water in the Denver Basin aquifers as identified in this letter are calculated based on estimated current aquifer conditions.
+The source of water is from non-renewable aquifers, the allocations of which are based on a 100-year aquifer life.
 The county should be aware that the economic life of a water supply based on wells in a given Denver Basin aquifer may be less than the 100 years (or 300 years) used for allocation due to anticipated water level declines.
 We recommend that the county determine whether it is appropriate to require development of renewable water resources for this subdivision to provide for a long-term water supply.

-Please contact me at Wenli.Dickinson@state.co.us or (303) 866-3581 x8206 with any questions.
+Please contact Wenli.Dickinson@state.co.us or (303) 866-3581 x8206 with any questions.
+Sincerely, Joana Comaniciu, P.E.
+Water Resource Engineer Attachments: Administrative Statement Regarding the Management of Storm Water Detention Facilities and Post- Wildland Fire Facilities in Colorado Ec: Permit no. 86007 file

-Sincerely,